apache/predictionio/docs/manual/dataapi.md

 title: Data API
 ---

-# Loading Data through the Data API
+# Collecting Data through Data API

-Data API is designed to import and collect data into PredictionIO in event-based style.
+Data API server is designed to collect data into PredictionIO in an event-based style.
 All PredictionIO-compliant engines support the data store and data format used by the Data API.

 > You may also [modify DataSource](/cookbook/existingdatasource.html) of an engine to read data directly from your existing data store.